Rhizomatica/gprs_configs/2017/bts-side/README.md

 Config files for running the GGSN and GGSN on the SysmoBTS

 On the BTS Side, you would need to activate ipv4 forwarding.
-It seems you also need to bring up a default route to the ggsn tunnel interface
+It seems you also need to bring up a network route to the ggsn tunnel interface

 So you need something like: